Bronze Age: Japan

 The Japanese archipelago saw the introduction of bronze during the early Yayoi period (c.
 300 BC), which saw the introduction of metalworking and agricultural practices brought by settlers arriving from the continent.
 Bronze and iron smelting spread to the Japanese archipelago through contact with other ancient East Asian civilisations, particularly immigration and trade from the ancient Korean peninsula, and ancient mainland China.
 Iron was mainly used for agricultural and other tools, whereas ritual and ceremonial artefacts were mainly made of bronze.
+Bronze weapons such as daggers, halberds, and spearheads at first functioned as weapons then later into the Yayoi period evolved into impractical ritual objects.